Exponential Utility Function

 Decision tree contrasting a Play Lottery branch (fifty-fifty W or L outcomes) with a Sell the lottery branch yielding the Certainty Equivalent CE.

-The probabilities of winning and losing are both 0.5.
+The chances of winning and losing are both 0.5.

-So, let's formulate the equation, where the EU stands for Expected Utility.
+So let us write out the equation, where EU stands for Expected Utility.

 Expected utility of playing the lottery: 0.5 times U(W) plus 0.5 times U(minus L), derived from expected utility theory.

-According to the theory of expected utility, the Expected utility of playing the lottery is equal to the expected utility of the Certainty Equivalent (CE).
+By Expected Utility theory, the expected utility of playing the lottery equals the utility of the Certainty Equivalent (CE).

 Equation stating that the expected utility of playing the lottery equals the utility of the certainty equivalent, the fundamental link used to solve for risk tolerance.